Different Types Of Hair Extensions

 3) Sew In Hair Extensions/Weaves

-These types of hair extensions are applied by braiding your natural hair into cornrows first, then using a needle and thread to sew the weave into the braid or cornrow.
-Sew In hair extensions are mostly used for people with thicker hair.
+These types of extensions are applied by braiding your natural hair into cornrows first, then using a needle and thread to sew the weave into the braid or cornrow.
+Sew In extensions are mostly used for people with thicker hair.
 The installation process is often several hours long and the tight sewing method usually puts a strain on the scalp making it feel heavy and uncomfortable.

 Sew Ins/Weaves are installed by experienced hairdressers and is something that cannot be done by yourself as not only is it a lengthy process but also difficult.
 Sew Ins come in wig form as well which is sewn into cornrows the same way, however, the hair comes in one piece as opposed to separate wefts.
 This is installation method is popular because it is the most permanent and seamless as the hair is literally sewn into your own hair and cannot come off.